- What Are Implant Dentures?

 - Are not undergoing chemotherapy or radiation

-By performing a detailed diagnostic process, our implant dentist, Dr. Jordan Slagter, can determine if implant dentures are the most appropriate solution for your needs.
-Once you are considered a good candidate, she will plan the details of your surgery.
+By performing a detailed diagnostic process, our dentists can determine if implant dentures are the most appropriate solution for your needs.
+Once you are considered a good candidate, we will plan the details of your surgery.

 Implant Dentures vs. Dentures

 Implant dentures are considered a superior teeth replacement compared to traditional dentures.
 This is because an implant denture restoration is anchored to the gumline by being attached to the titanium posts that have been placed.
 This eliminates much of the hassle and discomfort with which regular dentures tend to be associated.

 When a custom-made denture is secured to multiple dental implants across an arch, this often improves a patient’s ability to eat, speak, and smile, since the denture no longer slips along the gumline.
 This also reduces irritation from rubbing.
 In addition, implant dentures do not require messy adhesives or gels since the denture is already secured.
 While both versions of dentures can restore the form of missing teeth, only implant dentures can create a similar function to one’s natural teeth.

 During the consultation process, your dentist will perform an oral exam and create a customized implant denture plan to achieve your goals.
 There are many implant denture techniques available, depending upon your unique needs, including: